Sun Bank Halt railway station

 Sun Bank Halt in Wrexham County Borough, Wales, was a minor station on the Ruabon to Barmouth line.
 It opened as Garth & Sun Bank Halt in 1905 but was renamed on 1 July 1906.
 The line was double track and there was never a signal box nor freight facilities here.

-On 7 September 1945, the bank of the Shropshire Union Canal failed, causing the trackbed to be washed away near the halt.
-A mail and freight train, hauled by GWR 4300 Class 2-6-0 No. 6315, was derailed, killing one person and injuring two people.
+On 7 September 1945, the bank of the Llangollen branch of the Shropshire Union Canal failed, causing the trackbed to be washed away near the halt.
+A mail and freight train, hauled by GWR 4300 Class 2-6-0 No. 6315, was derailed, killing one person (the driver) and injuring two people.
 A fire broke out, destroying all but the brake van of the train's consist.